How to Make a Single Line Diagram

 For everyday operations and maintenance, as well as engineering power system studies.

-Both require that the diagram be kept up-to-date and available.
+Both require that the electrical single line diagram be kept up-to-date and available.

 Operations and maintenance